GigaSpaces-ProfessionalServices/dih-k8s-training-labs/lab-service-dev-solution/README.md

 ```
 curl -v <External IP of Space Deck>:8085/queryrs?tableName=Persons
 ```

+## Verify - in case you have chosen K8s cluster setup - Option2

+2. Open port 8080 for the REST API
+3. Access the Spacedeck: http:// External IP
+4. Via the Spacedeck, create a space named `demo` with 1 partition and 1 backup.
+5. Via the Spacedeck, create and insert data to Persons table:

+         CREATE TABLE Persons (
+         ID int NOT NULL,
+         LastName varchar(255) NOT NULL,
+         FirstName varchar(255),
+         Age int,
+         PRIMARY KEY (ID)
+         )

+         INSERT INTO Persons (ID, LastName, FirstName, Age) VALUES (1, 'Choen', 'Avi', 30)
+6. Open the swagger-ui: http://<External IP of Space Deck>:8080/swagger-ui.html
+7. Go to the /queryrs and verify that you get the data.

 ## Teardown
 Remove the deployed service and space
 1. In jumper, `kubectl delete service my-rest-api -n dih` ( kubectl delete service &lt;service-name&gt; -n &lt;namespace&gt; )